surfinzap/typopo/docs/BACKLOG.md

 * make a dist

-* fix that: He said:“Here’s a 12″ record.”
 * fix that: „nova-produkt-4“ na napr. "cervenyj-bereh“
 * fix that: - dashes at the beginning of the sentence